-Certified Government Financial Manager® (CGFM®) is a professional certification recognizing the unique skills and special knowledge required of today's government financial managers.
-It covers governmental accounting, auditing, financial reporting, internal controls and budgeting at the federal, state and local levels.
+Certified Government Financial Manager® (CGFM®) is a professional certification awarded by AGA, demonstrating competency in governmental accounting, auditing, financial reporting, internal controls and budgeting at the federal, state and local levels.

 Links to professional associations

-NUAGA provides a list of site to search for jobs.
+NUAGA provides a list of sites to search for jobs.

 Questions: contact Nic Hales at email@example.com